roelds/curated-infosec/README.md

 # curated-infosec
-curated list of infosec links &amp; example content from there - gettenantpartitionweb.azurewebsites.net
+curated list of free (or free tier available) infosec sites, & example content from there - gettenantpartitionweb.azurewebsites.net
 ```